-The structure of the collaborative network (IPSN) is such that data will be shared across the network to allow for large-scale analysis (and cross-site comparisons).
+The structure of the collaborative research network (IPSN) is such that data will be shared across the network to allow for large-scale analysis (and cross-site comparisons).
 Each contributing team retains ownership of submitted data.
-Each collaborating site is encouraged (and will be supported though the IPSN mentor program) to publish and share their data with local and national fisheries and other environmental authorities.
+Each collaborating location is encouraged (and will be supported through the IPSN mentor program) to publish and share their data with local and national fisheries and other environmental authorities.

-The theme for IPSN in year one is “seagrass gleaning” (defined here as fishing or collecting invertebrates with no or very basic gear in water where it is possible to stand).
-Data collection to contribute to the theme of year one “seagrass gleaning” is expected to be conducted between July 2018 and June 2019.
+The theme for IPSN is “seagrass gleaning” (defined here as fishing or collecting invertebrates with no or very basic gear in the water where it is possible to stand).
+Data collection to contribute to the theme “seagrass gleaning” is expected to be conducted between July 2018 and December 2019.

-In 2018 training workshops will be held in the following locations:
+In 2018 training workshops was held in the following locations:

 - Singapore, June 15th, part of the International Seagrass Biology Workshop (ISBW13).
 For more information about the conference click here.